 inclined and coaxed me to talk some more.

-I told him of my effort to live a good life, to be
+I told him of my effort to live a good life,

 compassionate and sensitive to other people, to participate in my